amigavision/amigavision.github.io/best.md

 ## TheA500 Mini *&* TheA500

-These are underpowered emulation boxes that neither have the performance nor the graphical resolution to do Amiga emulation properly.
-Hence, we have omitted it from the comparison altogether, as they fail at the basic task at hand.
+* These are underpowered emulation boxes that neither have the performance nor the graphical resolution to do Amiga emulation properly.
+Hence, we have omitted them from the comparison altogether, as they fail at the basic task at hand.
+* At the ~$150 asking price, the MiSTer and Raspberry Pi 5 are superior choices in every way.

 ## Raspberry Pi 5